LeonWong93/LB-YouTube-Duration/README.md

 # SAMMI-YouTube-Link-Handler
 - Originally is an extension call "YouTube Video Duration" by Christina K.
-- Specially modified/enhanced for the purpose of use by myself and/or Epi's LB2 gang
+- Specially modified/enhanced for the purpose of use by myself and/or Epi's SAMMI gang
-- Ported to ~~LB2~~ SAMMI
+- Ported to LB2 on v3.0 and SAMMI on v3.2

 what this extension do ?
-Pass a youtube link to extension, and it will return 4 variable for you.
+Pass a youtube link to extension,
+and it will return 4 global variable for you.
 1. Extract Youtube's VideoID from link
 2. Return "Left Over" duration in milliseconds
    - if t= params not detect in url link, return full video duration.